matos-hayrapetyan/gallery-images/readme.txt

 * Title Font Size and Color: Set the font size and color for the title

 *   **Link Button**
-* Show Link Button and text:Click to show the link button in gallery or change its text
+* Show Link Button and text:Click to show the link button or change its text
 * Link Button Font Size and Color:  Change the font size and color of the link text
 * Link Button Font Hover Color: Change the color for the link text
 * Link Button Background Color: Choose the color for link background